Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Add-DPMSecurityGroup.md

 ## DESCRIPTION
 The **Add-DPMSecurityGroup** cmdlet adds one or more security groups to a System Center 2016 - Data Protection Manager (DPM) role.
-You can use the Get-DPMRoleto specify a DPM role.
+You can use the [Get-DPMRole](./Get-DPMRole.md) to specify a DPM role.
-Use the Set-DPMRole cmdlet to save your changes.
+Use the [Set-DPMRole](./Set-DPMRole.md) cmdlet to save your changes.

-You can see the security groups for a DPM role by using the Get-DPMSecurityGroup cmdlet.
+You can see the security groups for a DPM role by using the [Get-DPMSecurityGroup](./Get-DPMSecurityGroup.md) cmdlet.
-You can use the Remove-DPMSecurityGroup cmdlet to remove security groups from a DPM role.
+You can use the [Remove-DPMSecurityGroup](./Remove-DPMSecurityGroup.md) cmdlet to remove security groups from a DPM role.

 ## EXAMPLES